ibm-cloud-docs/key-protect/set-up-api.md

 When you make an API call to the service, structure your API request according to how you initially provisioned your instance of {{site.data.keyword.keymanagementserviceshort}}.

-To build your request, pair a [regional service endpoint](/docs/services/key-protect?topic=key-protect-regions) with the appropriate authentication credentials.
+To build your request, pair a [service endpoint](/docs/services/key-protect?topic=key-protect-regions#service-endpoints) with the appropriate authentication credentials.
 For example, if you created a service instance for the `us-south` region, use the following endpoint and API headers to browse keys in your service:

 ```cURL
 curl -X GET \